qimaqi/ShapeSplat-Gaussian_MAE/README.md

 ## News
 - [x] `20.08.2024`: The [Project Page](https://unique1i.github.io/ShapeSplat/) is released!
 - [x] `21.08.2024`: The Paper is released on [Arxiv](https://arxiv.org/pdf/2408.10906).
-- [x] `05.09.2024`: Our ShapeSplat [dataset](https://huggingface.co/datasets/ShapeNet/ShapeSplatsV1) is released under the official ShapeNet repository!
+- [x] `05.09.2024`: Our ShapeSplat [dataset](https://huggingface.co/datasets/ShapeNet/ShapeSplatsV1) part is released under the official ShapeNet repository!
 We thank the support from the ShapeNet team!
 - [ ] Code release